ibexa/documentation-developer/docs/guide/http_cache.md

 Stale cache, or Grace mode in Varnish, is when cache continues to be served when expired _(by means of TTL or "Soft purge")_, or when backend server is not responding.

 This has several benefits for high traffic installations to reduce load to backend.
-Instead of suddenly several concurrent requests hitting the backend to refresh the given cache, the following happens instead:
+Instead of creating several concurrent requests for the same page to the backend, the following happens when a page has been soft purged:
-- First request hitting the cache will trigger a backend lookup
+- Next request hitting the cache will trigger an asynchronous lookup to a backend
-- If cache is still within grace period, first and subsequent requests for the content will be served from cache
+- If cache is still within grace period, first and subsequent requests for the content will be served from cache, not wait for the asynchronous lookup to finish
 - The backend lookup finishes and refreshed the cache so any subsequent requests gets fresh cache

-By default eZ Platform always "Soft Purges" content on reverse proxies where it's supported (Varnish and Fastly), with the following logic in our out of the box VCL:
+By default eZ Platform always "Soft Purges" content on reverse proxies that supports it (Varnish and Fastly), with the following logic in our out of the box VCL:
 - Cache is within grace
 - Either server is not responding, or request comes without session cookie (anonymous user)